Common Process Questions - Wondering how it all works?

 how much does construction cost?

-We are currently (fall 2023) recommending that our residential clients budget $300 to $500 per square foot for new construction in the Southeast.
+We are currently (2025) recommending that our residential clients budget $300 to $500 per square foot for new construction in the Southeast.
 For commercial, $250 to $400 can be anticipated.
 You may be able to cut corners and possibly come in for less, but we don’t recommend going into construction with corner-cutting in mind.
 It is a very complicated endeavor and it is best to be prepared for a generous budget and even an additional contingency.

 Check out our budget calculator to fiddle with some typical construction and design fees.